jamiecarter7/mentalblockgaming/src/content/blog/the-playtesting-bible-a-guide-for-game-developers.md

 Playtesters who are less experienced will have to be able to learn the game without too much frustration in order to enjoy the experience, so if any instructions are not clearly stated they will likely falter when attempting to perform those actions.
 By carefully observing players who are unfamiliar in a gaming environment, you can ensure that casual players and children will be able to understand and access your game.

 ![no image](/blog/posts/noimage.png)
-_<span class="text-center block mt-3">The WASD keys are often used to move, although the arrow keys might seem more obvious</span>_
+_The WASD keys are often used to move, although the arrow keys might seem more obvious_

 <!-- https://web.archive.org/web/20210414015611im_/http://i0.wp.com/www.qwer.io/wp-content/uploads/2014/03/white-WASD.jpg?resize=260%2C259 -->